niceplugin/nuxt-korean/original_nuxt_docs/docs/3.api/2.composables/use-async-data.md

     Which only caches data when `experimental.payloadExtraction` of `nuxt.config` is enabled.
   - `pick`: only pick specified keys in this array from the `handler` function result
   - `watch`: watch reactive sources to auto-refresh
-  - `deep`: return data in a deep ref object.
-It is `false` by default to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.
+  - `deep`: return data in a deep ref object (it is `true` by default).
+It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.
   - `dedupe`: avoid fetching same key more than once at a time (defaults to `cancel`).
 Possible options:
     - `cancel` - cancels existing requests when a new one is made
     - `defer` - does not make new requests at all if there is a pending request